-Flower Mound, Lewisville and Midland-Odessa Child Custody Lawyers
+Flower Mound, Lewisville, and Midland-Odessa Child Custody and Child Support Lawyers

-Denton, Ector and Midland Counties Child Support Attorney
+Denton, Ector, and Midland Counties Child Support and Child Custody Attorney

 In Texas, child support is most often calculated by using specific guidelines.
 These child support guidelines are presumed to be reasonable and in the child’s best interest.
 However, the court may decide, or the parties may agree, that the proposed guidelines are unjust or inappropriate under the circumstances.
 A skilled attorney can guide you through the process to determine whether we could persuade the court to deviate from the guidelines normally imposed.
 Whether this is an original proceeding or modification, a knowledgeable attorney will advocate on your behalf.